Antanagoge

-An antanagoge (Greek ἀνταναγωγή, a leading or bringing up), is a figure in rhetoric, in which, not being able to answer the accusation of an adversary, a person instead makes a counter-allegation or counteracting an opponent’s proposal with an opposing proposition in one's own speech or writing.
+An antanagoge (Greek ἀνταναγωγή, a leading or bringing up), is a figure in rhetoric, in which, not being able to answer the accusation of an adversary, a person instead makes a counter-allegation or counteracting an opponent's proposal with an opposing proposition in one's speech or writing.

-Antanagoge places a negative point next to and/or in between a positive point, in attempt to redirect attention away from the negative point.
+Antanagoge places a negative point next to and/or between a positive point, attempting to redirect attention away from the negative point.

 It may also refer to placing a positive outlook on a situation that has a negative connotation, such as in the following examples: